 Her doctoral study of medieval Latin historiography, English translation, rhetoric, authority, and early modern audience reception led her to write her first academic monograph John Trevisa and the English Polychronicon (ACMRS/Brepols, 2012) and to co-edit the festschrift Translating the Past: Essays on Medieval Literature in Honor of Marijane Osborn (ACMRS, 2012).

-Her education, research, writing, and teaching have been generously supported by grants and fellowships over the years from a variety of sources, including the University of La Verne, the University of California, and the Medieval Academy of America.
+Her education, research, writing, and teaching have been generously supported by grants and fellowships over the years from a variety of sources, including the University of La Verne, the University of California, Davis, and the Medieval Academy of America.
 This support has encouraged her primary research on medieval manuscripts, early printed books, and the writings of J.R.R.
 Tolkien.
 She has worked in the special collections of the Huntington Library, the Library of Congress Rosenwald Rare Books Room, the Folger Shakespeare Library, the British Library, the Bodleian Library, the University of Leeds Library, and the Wade Center as well as many other libraries.
-Through her publications with presses in the United States, the United Kingdom, Germany, the Netherlands, and Japan, which have been made widely available both in print and online, her research has reached an international audience.
+Through her publications with presses in the United States, the United Kingdom, the Netherlands, Germany, and Japan, which have been made widely available both in print and online, her research has reached an international audience.
 Through her teaching, it has benefitted thousands of students whom she has taught across the country and around the world.

-- English 351 English Literature I: Medieval, Renaissance, and Restoration
+British Literature I: Medieval, Renaissance, Restoration

-- English 352 English Literature II: Romantic, Victorian, and Modern
+British Literature II: Romantic, Victorian, Modern

-- English 436 Major Authors: Mythology of J.R.R.
+Mythology of J.R.R.
 Tolkien

 - B.A., Sonoma State University